• 1 Writing Sanskrit

 In the following table, we present the 49 akṣaras of Sanskrit, grouped traditionally according to the location in the mouth (sthāna) from which they arise.
 There are five such locations, as shown above and listed in the first column of the table: 1) guttural, 2) palatal, 3) retroflex, 4) dental and 5) labial, moving from the back of the mouth forward to the lips.
 In this table, the groupings are displayed in horizontal rows, as is most common.

-Below is a second table of the alphabet, with the groupings of akṣaras organized vertically above an illustration showing the five points of articulation.
-Here the groups of letters associated with each stāna are displayed vertically.
-This presentation emphasizes the importance of these points in the mouth.
+Below is a second table of the alphabet in which the groups of letters associated with each stāna are displayed vertically.
+This style emphasizes the importance of these points of pronunciation in the mouth.
+Below the table is an illustration showing the five points of articulation.

 1 Guttural, kaṇṭhya